 Technology plays an important role in supporting Universal Design for Learning (UDL).

 By providing a variety of flexible learning options and opportunities for engagement, technology can help all learners to succeed.
 For example, online courses and resources can provide greater flexibility for students with different learning needs and schedules.
 In addition, online tools such as social media can create opportunities for the learner to connect with each other and share ideas.
-Finally, technology can also be used to customize learning experiences to meet individual needs.
+Finally, technology can also be used to customise learning experiences to meet individual needs.

-For example, adaptive technologies can provide individualized support for learners with different abilities.
+For example, adaptive technologies can provide individualised support for learners with different abilities.
 By integrating technology into instruction, educators can create classrooms that are more inclusive and responsive to the needs of all learners.